RaviWoods/cpp-analysis-for-education/Documentation/FinalReport/TaskList.md

 Create Parser that generates this MVP file for basic array Create QUnit tests for Test Set 1
 Write Parser to Pass 75% of these tests

 Generate MVP files for Functions
 Create QUnit tests for Test Set 2

 Aims
 ---
-MVP Code Editor
+MVP Code Editor **done**
-MVP Visualisation
+Visualisation - Pass 1st Test Stage
+Infrastructure Design Writeup
+Interfacing with LibClang Writeup
 Find and Plan Final Testing
-Graphing Libraries Writeup
-Iterative Design in Graphing UI Writeup

 **By Sat 17st Morning**